Student Conduct

 - Request a plea from the student

-- If students are non-residents or the incident may jeopardize the student’s enrollment status, the case will not be decided by the Hearing Officer.
+- 'If students are non-residents or the incident may jeopardize the student’s enrollment status, the case will be transferred to the Dean of Students' office.

 - Dismissing the case.
 A letter will be sent to the student to confirm the decision.
 A copy of that letter will be placed in the student’s University Housing file.